pyladieshamburg/IOTworkshop/data-collecting/2-influxdb.md

 nohup telegraf --config /home/pi/IOTworkshop/data-collecting/temperature-logging.conf
 ```

-use nohup to run in the background
+We are using [nohup](https://linux.die.net/man/1/nohup) to run the command in the background

 # Checking out the data